daniel-werner/tracy/README.md

  use the `--clear` option.
 Please note that the --clear deletes all workouts associated with your user.
 The email address of the Tracy user should be the same as the endomondo login email.

  #### Import from GPX file
  Use the Workouts/import menu to import a workout from a GPX file.

  #### Import from TCX file
  Coming soon...

 ### Demo
+Demo application can be found on [tracy.wernerd.info](http://tracy.wernerd.info), for demo purposed you can use the following credentials:
+Email: demo@email.com
+Password: 123123

-Demo application can be found on [tracy.wernerd.info](http://tracy.wernerd.info) A demo GPX file for testing could be found [here](https://www.mapbox.com/help/data/run.gpx)
+A demo GPX file for testing could be found [here](https://www.mapbox.com/help/data/run.gpx)

 ### Lincence
 MIT Licence